 Influenced by performance art and the feminist movement of the 1960s and 1970s, Cahn developed her work in the 1980s incorporating large, black and rich drawings of warships, televisions, fighter jets and other seemingly male-dominated vernacular.
-Back then she was often using and instrumentalising her body to create the drawing in a perfomative act.
-Theperformative aspect is just as valid as the corporeality with which her work develops.
-The body is not only the subject of contemplation, but …
+Back then she was often using her body to instrumentalize the drawing in a perfomative act.
+The performative aspect is just as valid as the corporeality with which her work develops.
+The body is not only the subject of contemplation, but also serves …

 Katarzyna Bojarska : After getting hold of your recently published book, Writing in Rage,1 I could not stop reading it for several reasons which I will address later on in our conversation.
 For now, I would just like to ask you about one detail regarding your female genealogy: grandmother-mother-daughter (yourself), a detail that caught my attention.
 In 1977, it says, you came to Warsaw for the Peace Congress.
 Could you talk a little more about that visit?
 Miriam Cahn : Oh yes.
 I was a part of …